senecajs/repo-maintain/README.md

 ![Seneca](http://senecajs.org/files/assets/seneca-logo.png)

-> Search GitHub for all [Seneca.js](https://www.npmjs.com/package/seneca) plugins and run standardisation tests on them.
+> Run standardisation tests on the [Seneca.js](https://www.npmjs.com/package/seneca) ecosystem of plugins here on GitHub.

 # repo-maintain

 | ![Voxgig](https://www.voxgig.com/res/img/vgt01r.png) | This open source module is sponsored and supported by [Voxgig](https://www.voxgig.com). |
 | ---------------------------------------------------- | --------------------------------------------------------------------------------------- |

 This module is designed to give an overview of the Seneca family of plugins in relation to an evolving series of standardisation checks.
-The report generated is in the form of a Markdown table - please refer to your IDE documentation for how to preview MD files within the editor.
+The report is generated under two file formats - Markdown and Comma Separated Values (CSV).
+This is for legibility and post-report analysis purposes.

 If you're using this module, and need help, you can: